kercre123/vic-go/README.md

 ./send.sh vectorip
 ```

-(replace vectorip with Vector's actual IP)
+-   (replace vectorip with Vector's actual IP)

-That expects the SSH key to be in the user directory (~/ssh_root_key).
+-   This expects the SSH key to be in the user directory (~/ssh_root_key).

-If you get an error like `scp: Connection closed`, run ./send.sh with -O like `./send.sh vectorip -O`
+-   If you get an error like `scp: Connection closed`, run ./send.sh with -O like `./send.sh vectorip -O`

-Then, to run it, SSH in and do:
+-   The compile.sh script should give you a good sense of how you would need to compile your own program.
+    -   A compatible toolchain.
+Ideally, we would statically compile so we could use the special CPU features of Vector's processor, but this is CGO which makes it difficult.
+So, we must use a timely toolchain.
+Newest one that works seems to be Linaro's 5.5.
+        -   Go works perfectly with old toolchains.
+It just makes it harder to include stuff like GoCV.
+    -   librobot.so must be seperate, as that code is written in C++, and CGO only compiles C code.

+# Running

+SSH into your bot,

 ```
 systemctl stop anki-robot.target
 /data/vic-go/main
 ```

-The default example takes the touch sensor input.
-If it's being touched, the bot will raise the lift.
-If not touched, it will lower the lift.

-Full spine communication is implemented, except for the proximity sensor.

-Camera, screen, IMU, and speaker are in the works, but not functional yet.
+The default example will show the camera on the LCD, then do some body functions (recieving and transmitting).